jimsyyap/tennisbuddy/README.md

 - Platform for rec tennis players in local to connect, play, and compete
 - golang back-end; vue.js front-end
+- the utr app seems similar.
+Use as a guide

 ## TODO